Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 CSS styling can be done with classes provided to SpiraApps.
 To provide additionally styling add a CSS file to the relevant page as [page contents](#page-contents).

+### Accessing settings
+SpiraApp settings stored by admins when they set up the SpiraApp [can be accessed by the SpiraApp](./SpiraApps-Reference.md/#spiraappsettings).
+This provides a way to tailor and customize the experience for users based on these settings.

 ## Development Tips and Tricks
 ### Localization